 The landscape that we trekked through from the turnoff on the main highway near the Lamayuru Monastery several hours west of Leh to the finale, a campsite at the end of Markha Valley was nothing short of spectacular, even otherworldly at times.

 These 20 photos will merely give you a taste of the trek through northern India.

 Now that you’ve seen some of the photos would you do a trekking trip in northern India?

 It was always beautiful, often dusty and very tough going at times because of the altitude, some long days of hiking and plenty of tent time.
 You really need to go prepared mentally and physically.
 A huge thank you to all the congenial, hardworking staff on the ground – including the three horseman, the three cooks/assistant cooks/do anything that needs doing fellows and to our two guides.

-Other posts related to this trek from the Zanskar Valley to the Indus River:
+Further reading on this trek from the Zanskar Valley to the Indus River

 - What a Day Looks Like on a Multi-Week Trekking Expedition